oxy86/cf-react/README.md

 # What is this

-In this example project, we use [Wrangler](https://github.com/cloudflare/wrangler) and [Cloudflare Workers](https://developers.cloudflare.com/workers/get-started/guide) to deploy and serve a static site developed in React JS.
+In this example project, we use [Wrangler](https://github.com/cloudflare/wrangler) and [Cloudflare Workers](https://developers.cloudflare.com/workers/get-started/guide) to deploy and serve a static site developed in [React](https://reactjs.org/).
 Cloudflare Workers is a great platform to deploy static sites: the application will be distributed to hundrends of locations around the world, and served directly from Cloudflare’s CDN at a server incredibly close to your users.

-Note: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Note: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and most of this documentation comes from Cloudflare's [Deploy a React app with create‑react‑app](https://developers.cloudflare.com/workers/tutorials/deploy-a-react-app-with-create-react-app) tutorial.

-See video tutorial by Cloudflare: https://www.youtube.com/watch?v=6YC3MgVwCGA

 # Steps to reproduce this project

+## Install wrangler and login

-This assumes you have installed `npm`.
+This assumes you have already installed Node.js and `npm`.
 It is recommended to install it with a Node version manager like `nvm`, which puts the global `node_modules` in your home directory to eliminate permissions issues with `npm install -g`.

 Next install the [wrangler](https://github.com/cloudflare/wrangler) CLI tool to be able to use Workers:

 `npm i @cloudflare/wrangler -g`